bianca26/graph-adaptive-activation-functions-gnns/README.md

 Other paper on GNNs by the authors is

 Bianca Iancu, and Elvin Isufi, "Towards Finite-Time Consensus with Graph Convolutional Neural Networks". *28th European Signal Processing Conference (EUSIPCO 2020)*, IEEE, January 18-22, 2021.

-Parts of this code are taken verbatim from the GNNs library implemented by Fernano Gama, available [here](https://github.com/alelab-upenn/graph-neural-networks).

 1. [Introduction](#intro)
 2. [Graph-Adaptive Activation Functions](#ga)